Sell smarter, not harder

 Create an Etsy account using a business email, then follow Etsy’s guided setup.
 Next, open a free Printify account to access products and design tools.
 Connect Etsy to Printify, publish your product listings, and start promoting your store.

-• Add basic shop details like your store name, language, and currency.
+• Add basic details like your shop name, language, and currency.

 • Create your first product listing by uploading Printify mockups, writing a description, and setting your price and shipping details.